renoua/swiftcontrol/README.md

   - you can also use the mouse to click on a certain part of the screen, or use keyboard shortcuts

 ## Donate
-Please consider donating to support the development of this app.
+Please consider donating to support the development of this app :)

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/boni)